Wedding Guest Transportation Planning

 Guest transportation is one of the most overlooked logistics on a wedding day — until it goes wrong.
 A delayed shuttle, unclear pickup point, or missing return route can ripple into late ceremonies, unhappy guests, and a rushed reception.
 The good news: most of the risk can be eliminated with a straightforward plan finalized two to three weeks out.

-The goal is a door-to-door experience that feels effortless.
+The goal is a door-to-door experience that feels effortless for every guest, regardless of age, mobility, or familiarity with the area.
 Guests should never wonder where to stand, when to leave, or how to get back to their hotel at the end of the night.
-Your transportation plan should answer all three questions before they ask.
+Your transportation plan should answer all three questions before they are asked, and it should accommodate guests who leave early, stay late, or need accessible vehicles.

-This guide covers shuttle sizing, route planning, signage, communication, and fallback options so you can hand over a confident brief to your coordinator or driver.
+This guide covers shuttle sizing, route planning, parking logistics, rideshare coordination, accessible transportation, airport transfers for destination weddings, signage, communication, and fallback options so you can hand over a confident brief to your coordinator or driver.

 Step-by-Step Guide